benoitguigal/reactive-bird/README.md

 ### Features
 - Fully asynchronous (built on top of akka).
 API calls are wrapped in `scala.concurrent.Future`
 - Support for OAuth sign-in flow
-- Successful calls returns scala wrapper types.
-Default wrapper types are provided for Tweets, User, Entities and Places but you can provide your owns if necessary.
+- Successful calls returns instances of scala classes.
+Defaults models are provided but you can also provide your own for convenience
 - Twitter errors are returns as subtypes of `TwitterError`
 - Support for paginating timelines and navigating collections